Bus driver took ‘a more scenic route’ before train crash in Biloxi

 The crossing was marked with a crossbuck sign, warning lights, a gate, and a warning sign and plaque warning of a low ground clearance.

-Investigators with the NTSB and Biloxi Police Department documented the crash location and the crossing and the mechanical condition of the bus, the report said.
+Investigators with the NTSB and Biloxi Police Department documented the crash location and the mechanical condition of the bus, the report said.

 The track and crossing signals also have been examined.